-Cruising the coast: Our New England Cruising Guide
+Cruising on the other coast: Our New England Cruising Guide

 Late summer and early fall are the best times to plan a tour of coastal New England.
 Slightly cooler temperatures mean the summer beach crowds have thinned considerably, so you’ll be able to fully enjoy the experience.
 And, more importantly, find dock space.
 Hence, this New England Cruising Guide.

 I’ve been struggling to put a timeline on this New England cruising guide.
 Ideally, you’ll have two full days at each location to fully immerse yourself in the culture and quirks.
-Plus, there were five or six other other locations I wanted to add but ran out of space.
-Damn you, word count!
+But there is so much to see; there were five or six locations I wanted to add but figured that three weeks of uninterrupted cruising wasn’t necessarily doable.
 So, use this as a loose guide to planning out your perfect New England cruise.
 Whatever you choose, you can’t go wrong.

 The what: One of the most historic cities in America.